gap-system/gap/INSTALL.md

     #I  No errors detected while testing

-If you want to run a more advanced check (this is not required and may take up to an hour), you can read `teststandard.g `which is an extended test script performing all tests from the `tst` directory.
+GAP will exit after this test with the corresponding exit code (this is useful for automated testing).
+If you want to run a more advanced check (this is not required and may take up to an hour), you can start a new GAP session and read `teststandard.g` which is an extended test script performing all tests from the `tst` directory.

     gap> Read( Filename( DirectoriesLibrary( "tst" ), "teststandard.g" ) );